skippy107/llm_private/README.md

   - `OPENAI_API_BASE`
   - `OPENAI_API_VERSION`
   - `OPENAI_API_TYPE`
+  NOTE: If you are using the public OpenAI service, you should only set the OPENAI_API_KEY.
 - Set `using_docker` variable at top of `app.py` to `False`
 - Run the application locally to build the indexes.
 It takes time.
 - After indexes are built, the application will be ready.
 Use the specified link to check it out.